My family mans our booth in nearly every event the Café attends. There’s my mom, my brother, me, and my dad. We’re a constant sight at conventions.

 Our family spent lots of time with him out of the house until his second chemotherapy session.
 After that, he would stay in bed with my mom, who kept him company.
 Much later, a daytime nurse would assist her.

-He managed to greet my mom a Happy Birthday midnight of June 3, after I woke her up to greet her.
+He managed to greet my mom a Happy Birthday at midnight on June 3, after I woke her up to greet her.
 He even sang her a few short lines.
 That’s the thing about Papu.
 He was never bitter about his situation.
-He’d joke even about his own sickness, and smiled or made funny faces whenever he could tell that mom was getting too worried.
+He’d joke even about his own sickness and smile or make funny faces whenever he could tell that Mom was getting too worried.

 Remembering Papu

-I’ll remember him whenever I drink a satisfyingly fizzy Coca Cola, and remember the special high five we did, because that’s what we’d do if he were around this Father’s Day.
+I’ll remember him whenever I drink a satisfyingly fizzy Coca-Cola and remember the special high five we did because that’s what we’d do if he were around.

 Above all, I’ll remember him for his humor, and the fact that despite his pain, the strength of his character showed through in his smiles and the smiles he put on our faces with his jokes.
-So, Happy Father’s Day, Papu.
+So, remembering you today, Papu.
 We love you.

 I’ll tell people that keybies are 2 for 100 for you.